 - A Police Records Check dated no later than 60 days prior to the application (Note: criminal convictions within the last five years may result in a licence not being issued).
 A third-party police check obtained online is also suitable.

 - A Ministry of Transportation Driver’s Record (abstract) dated no later than 60 days prior to the application

 Applicants may choose between a 12 or 24-month licence.
 Driver licence fees are $5/month.
 The associated fees are:

 Taxi cab & limousine owners

-All transactions related to taxi cab and limousine plates must be conducted through email, including the 2021 renewal process.
+All transactions related to taxi cab and limousine plates must be conducted through email.
 The necessary forms are found below:

 - Regulation 1 - Amended January 29, 2020.
 Speaks to limousine vehicle types, conditions of vehicles